ragvax/Pictrr/README.md

 ### Unsplash API key

-Sunflower uses the [Unsplash API](https://unsplash.com/developers) to load pictures on the gallery screen.
+Picttr uses the [Unsplash API](https://unsplash.com/developers) to load pictures.
 To use the API, you will need to obtain a free developer API key.
+See the
-See the [Unsplash API Documentation](https://unsplash.com/documentation) for instructions.
+[Unsplash API Documentation](https://unsplash.com/documentation) for instructions.

 Once you have the key, add this line to the `gradle.properties` file, either in your user home